 On December 2, 2020, Affirm Canada Holdings Ltd. ("Affirm Canada"), a subsidiary of Affirm Holdings, Inc., and Affirm Holdings, Inc. (solely for purposes of providing the guarantee of Affirm Canada's obligations under the SPA (as defined herein)) entered into a Stock Purchase Agreement ("SPA") with PayBright Inc. ("PayBright"), one of Canada's leading buy now, pay later providers, and the shareholders of PayBright to purchase all of the issued and outstanding stock of PayBright.
-The closing of the transaction contemplated by the SPA (the "PayBright Transaction") occurred on January 1, 2021.
-Under the terms of the SPA, Affirm Canada acquired all of the issued and outstanding stock of PayBright.
-The purchase price was comprised of (i) CAD \$136 million in cash, (ii) 1,811,222 shares of our Class A common stock and 1,811,222 shares of our Class B common stock issued to the shareholders of PayBright at closing and (iii) 1,293,681 shares of our Class A common stock and 1,293,681 shares of our Class B common stock described in this prospectus.
-The shares of our common stock issued in connection with the PayBright Transaction will be subject to the lock-up agreements described in "Shares Eligible for Future Sale."
+Under the terms of the SPA, Affirm Canada will acquire PayBright.
+The purchase price will be comprised of (i) CAD \$136 million in cash, (ii) 3,622,526 in shares of our Class A common stock issued to the shareholders of PayBright at closing and (iii) 2,587,519 in shares of our Class A common stock issued in escrow and subject to forfeiture if certain revenue milestones are not met, subject, in each case, to adjustments for cash, indebtedness, transaction expenses and normalized working capital of PayBright at closing.
+The SPA contains representations, warranties, covenants, closing conditions, and termination rights.
+The closing of the transaction contemplated by the SPA (the "PayBright Transaction") is expected to occur in the first quarter of calendar year 2021.
+The shares of our Class A common stock issued in connection with the PayBright Transaction will be subject to the lock-up agreements described in "Shares Eligible for Future Sale."